 Due to the unpredictable ground conditions, probe drilling is very important to this tunnel.
 It is necessary to detect and grout off zones of concern wherever possible in order to protect the machine from flowing ground and water pressure.
 The Gerede machine will achieve this using a standard array of twelve (12) Ø100 mm ports angled at 7° that are equally spaced around the rear shield.
-Each port
+Each port is sealed by a ball valve until it is needed for probing.
+There are also ten (10) of the same sized ports straight through the forward shield for probing and grouting.
+Six (6) additional hatches are built into the pedestal at the front of the machine.
+The hatches are equipped to mount an optional pneumatic percussive drill that can be used in the center section of the cutterhead (see Figure 7).

-Figure 7.
-Probe drilling through a port in the machine shield.
+Figure 7 Probe drilling through a port in the machine shield

 The probe drills on the Gerede machine also has an extra feature.
-The drills are designed to pull back behind the tail shield and at an angle of 16°, so they can drill behind the shields and into the segment lining.
+The drills are designed to pull back behind the tail shield and at an angle of 16° , so they can drill behind the shields and into the segment lining.
 This procedure is for emergency cases.
 If water has filled the cutting chamber and the pressure is great, drilling a hole in the roof of the tunnel will allow the water to spill out, thus relieving the buildup of pressure on the machine and the segment ring (see Figure 8).

-Figure 8.
-Probe drilling behind the tail shield to control severe water inflows.
+Figure 8 Probe drilling behind the tail shield to control severe water inflows